 On February 4, 2025, we completed a registration statement for an equity line of credit ("ELOC").
-Under the ELOC, we registered the resale of up to 5,000,000 shares of our common stock to be sold under the ELOC of the up to \$15,000,000 aggregate gross purchase price of shares of common stock (the "ELOC Shares"), that have been or may be issued by us to the Investor pursuant to the ELOC purchase agreement.
-The registration statement also included the resale of up to 67,162 shares of common stock that were issued to the Investor upon the exercise of a stock purchase warrant with an exercise price of \$0.001 per share (the "Commitment Warrant") that was issued to the Investor pursuant to the ELOC purchase agreement.
+Under the registration statement, as amended, we registered the resale of up to 15,000,000 shares of our common stock to be sold under the ELOC of the up to \$15,000,000 aggregate gross purchase price of shares of common stock (the "ELOC Shares"), that have been or may be issued by us to the Investor pursuant to the ELOC Purchase Agreement.
+The registration statement also included the resale of up to 67,162 shares of common stock that were issued to the Investor upon the exercise of a stock purchase warrant with an exercise price of \$0.001 per share (the "Commitment Warrant") that was issued to the Investor pursuant to the ELOC Purchase Agreement.
 In February 2025, the Investor exercised the Commitment Warrant for \$67.
-Since the consummation of the ELOC Agreement, 580,014 shares of common stock have been sold to the Investor, leaving 4,419,986 shares remaining of the original 5,000,000.
+Since the execution of the ELOC Purchase Agreement, 1,021,244 shares of common stock have been sold by the Investor, leaving 13,978,756 shares remaining of the original 15,000,000 shares registered for resale.